RizkyWellyanto/cs431/Slides-review.md

 ### SS rules/algorithm
 * SS is *active* when it is
     * executing or
-    * higher-priority job than SS is executing
+    * preempted by higher-priority job than SS
-        * remains *active* even when it is preempted.
+        * remains *active* even when it is preempted: to remain in a single refill later on
 * *idle*: not *active*
 * when *active*, decide when to refill the budget
     * Replenishment Time: